SiCP: Simultaneous Individual and Cooperative Perception for 3D Object Detection in Connected and Automated Vehicles: Experiments

 \subsection{Quantitative Evaluations}

-In the comparative analysis, we assess our model against existing benchmarks from two distinct perspectives: \textit{individual perception} and \textit{cooperative perception}.
-Our findings reveal that SiCP outperforms all other cooperative solutions, meanwhile, SiCP demonstrates satisfactory performance for individual perception scenarios.
+In the comparative analysis, we evaluate our model against existing benchmarks on two datasets from two different perspectives: \textit{individual perception} and \textit{cooperative perception}.
+Our findings reveal that SiCP outperforms other cooperative solutions, meanwhile, SiCP demonstrates satisfactory performance for individual perception task.

+\textbf{Evaluation on V2V4Real dataset.} In cooperative perception scenarios, our SiCP method demonstrates exceptional performance on the V2V4Real Dataset, as depicted in Table~\ref{tab:v2v4real}.
+In a synchronization setting, where vehicles share perception data instantaneously, SiCP dominates with an impressive AP at an IoU=0.7.
+Notably, it surpasses CoBEVT~\cite{xu2022cobevt} by a significant margin of 9.5\% in the critical 0-30m range at this IoU, showcasing its strong, accurate, and reliable near-range detection capabilities crucial for ensuring safety in dense traffic environments.
+This improvement is attributed to the incorporation of the complementary feature fusion,

-\textbf{Cooperative Perception.} Regarding cooperative perception, as shown in Table~\ref{tab:multi-vehicle}, SiCP achieves an impressive 85.72\% AP with an IoU of 0.5, surpassing the second-best solution (AttFuse) which offers an 82.75\% AP.
-Compared to the benchmark F-Cooper, SiCP exhibits a notable 8.2\% enhancement.
-This improvement is attributed to the incorporation of the complementary feature fusion, which carefully merges two feature maps by learning optimized weights for every position within the overlapping feature map.
+which carefully merges two feature maps by learning optimized weights for every position within the overlapping feature map.
 The weights assigned to the ego vehicle and sender vehicle are mutually complementary, aligning seamlessly with the inherent logic of fusing feature maps.

+In individual perception scenarios, where vehicles operate without shared data from other vehicles, SiCP still maintains a strong presence, particularly in near and mid-range detection.
+Our SiCP solution showcases a significant improvement, with its performance closely approaching that of the advanced standalone model PointPillars~\cite{lang2019pointpillars}.

+\textbf{Evaluation on OPV2V dataset.} As shown in Table~\ref{tab:opv2v}, our SiCP surpasses competing methods with a standout 71.89\% AP at IoU=0.7, reflecting a 1.75\% improvement over the second-ranked V2X-ViT~\cite{xu2022v2x} in cooperative perception scenarios.
+Particularly in the Culver test set, SiCP secures a 63.02\% AP at IoU=0.7, outpacing V2X-ViT by a substantial 3.26\% thanks to its innovative approach in fusing and interpreting shared data among vehicles.